In this post we discuss why you should train your calf muscles to slow down the ageing process and the best exercises to use.

 Put simply, has fatigue in your calves ever brought a set of squats to an end?

-In fact optimising the function of your muscular system can help you attain every goal, whatever that may be.
+In fact optimising the function of your muscular system will likely help you attain every goal, whatever that may be.

 The best exercises to strengthen your plantarflexors.